Sahil28517/covid19_deaths_vaccination_analysis/README.md

-# covid19_deaths_vaccination_analysis
+# SQL-Excel-Covid Deaths Project

-Exploratory data analysis on COVID-19 deaths and vaccination trends (Mar 2020 – Jun 2021) using SQL Server and Excel.
-Data sourced from Our World in Data.
-Includes SQL queries and an Excel dashboard for visualizing key patterns and insights.
+In this SQL-Excel project, using the deaths and vaccination data tables of Covid-19 from March 2020 to June 2021, I've done an exploratary analysis SQL queries.

+The raw dataset was downloaded from https://ourworldindata.org/covid-deaths.

+I used MS-SQL Server and imported the Excel files to a SQL Database in my local machine to carry forward with the analysis.

+I used Deaths Analysis Project on Excel Dashboard.